-I] Sentiment classification aims to automatically predict sentiment polarity (e.g., positive or negative) of users publishing sentiment data (e.g., reviews, blogs).
-Although traditional classification al-gorithms can be used to train sentiment classifiers from manuallylabeled text data, the labeling work can be time-consuming and ex-pensive.

-Meanwhile, users often use some different words when they express sentiment in different domains.
-If we directly apply a classifier trained in one domain to other domains, the performance will be very low due to the differences between these domains.
+International Journal of Advanced Research in Computer and Communication Engineering ISO 3297:2007 Certified publishing sentiment data (e.g., reviews, blogs).
+Although the main feature, some classification methods have been traditional classification al-gorithms can be used to train proposed :Navie Bayes, Support Vector Machine, Ksentiment classifiers from manuallylabeled text data, the Nearest Neighbours, etcaccording to(Go et al, 2009), it is labeling work can be time-consuming and ex-pensive. not clear which of these classification strategies is the Meanwhile, users often use some different words when they express sentiment in different domains.
+If we directly apply a classifier trained in one domain to other domains, the performancewill be very low due to the differences between these domains.
 In this work, we develop a general solution to sentiment classi-fication when we do not have any labels in a target domain but have some labeled data in a different domain, regarded as source domain